 A big concern is ‘greenwashing’, which is when PR is deceptively used to promote a perception that an organisation’s products, aims and policies are environmentally friendly.

 Your business can certainly help support the three pillars of sustainability.

 As long as you try to keep your environmental footprint small, you are doing your part.
-What are your thoughts on sustainable tourism?
-Share them with us in the comments section below.
+What are your thoughts on responsible tourism practices?

 To get more posts on tourism topics delivered to your inbox, subscribe to our blog.